How Many Data Engineering Tools Do You Need to Know to Get a Data Engineering Job?

 If you can explain what you built, how it worked and why you chose that approach, you will impress early-career hiring teams.

-The “one tool per category” rule
+What is the “one tool per category” rule for UK data engineering candidates?

 To avoid overwhelm: